ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphereclusteroverview.md

 * Storage disk options - 960 GB SSD SED, 1.9 TB SSD SED, 3.8 TB SSD SED, or 7.68 TB SSD SED.
 * Disk quantity options - 2, 4, 6, 8, or 10.

    Additionally, two cache disks of 960 GB are also ordered per host.

    3.8 TB SSD (Solid-State Disk) drives are supported when they are made generally available in a data center.
-  {:note}
+   {: note}

 * High Performance with Intel Optane - this option provides two extra capacity disk bays for a total of ten capacity disks.
 It's available only for vSphere 6 instances, and for Skylake and dual-processor Cascade Lake CPU models.

 ## Technical specifications for vSphere cluster expansion nodes